bonitasoft-labs/bonita-uid-page-cypress-articles/article/article.md

 Then I see the message about "User successfully created."
 And The loader is not shown
 ```
-As you can see, some parts of this test are the same as the first one.
+As you can see, some parts of this test are the same as in the first test.
 The main things that are different are the definition of the API mock, checking that the loader is shown, waiting for 5 seconds and checking the end-state of the page.
 Mocking the API response after 5 seconds lets us have a moment during which the response has not arrived from the user API and thus the loading would be shown.
 The response is the same as the one that you would get from the Portal, which lets us be very close to reality.
 ```code